shoumil-dev/Timetable-Management-App/README.md

 **Note: The userIDs are auto-generated.**

-### Testing
+### Testing 🧪
-Explain how to run tests for the application, including details on testing frameworks and sample test cases.
+To test the web application, you can use testing frameworks like Jest and the React Testing Library.
+You can then run `npm test` to execute tests.
+Currently, there are no tests written.
+Everything has been tested manually.

-### Troubleshooting
+### Troubleshooting ⚠️
 - Dependency Errors in React: A common issue during development is that developers forget to `npm install` before running the application and after pulling.

-### Security Considerations
+### Security Considerations 🔐
 For security, we rely on Google's Firebase encryption.
 The only way to gain access to the database is to access it using a developer's Google account.
 However, all Google accounts come with two-factor authentication now, making unauthorised access extremely difficult.

-### Future Roadmap
+### Future Roadmap 🚀
 Share plans for future development, upcoming features, improvements, or known limitations to be addressed in future releases.

 For future releases, our roadmap suggests implementing the following features:
-- Dark mode
+- Dark mode 🌙
-- Profile pictures for users
+- Profile pictures for users 📸
-- Sounds when interacting with elements
+- Sounds when interacting with elements 🔊

 Our limitations at the moment are:
 - The application cannot show the classroom for the allocated timeslot
 - Our application does not account for clashes, both slots are shown allocated together

-### Licensing
+### Licensing 📄
 The Timetable Management App is distributed under the MIT license.
 Refer to the LICENSE file for details.

-### Contact Information
+### Contact Information 📧
 For inquiries or support, contact the original project team:
 - [Mikhail](mailto:mhar0027@student.monash.edu)
 - [Shoumil](mailto:sguh0003@student.monash.edu)